► The latest on Honda’s new electric car

 It looks quite retro in style?

-‘We didn’t intend a retro feel from the beginning, just to have a pure design [but] we realised that ideal and retro [design movement] had a lot in common,’ exterior design project leader Ken Sahara told CAR as he talked us around the e Prototype.
+‘We didn’t intend a retro feel from the beginning, just to have a pure design [but] we realised that ideal and retro [design movement] had a lot in common,’ exterior design project leader Ken Sahara told CAR as he talked us around the e Prototype when it was first revealed.
 ‘Cars in the ’60s/’70s cars with circular headlights and so on were simpler, and there is a connection somehow [to what we wanted to achieve with this car].’

 ‘Recent Honda design has been in a more aggressive, sporty direction but I think in the future the differentiation is going to be how rooted a car can be in your everyday life, how friendly, how familiar.
 It’s a European-centric model and Honda’s presence is not so big in this market.
 So the timing is a good opportunity to introduce new design items such as frameless doors and pop-out handles.’